dreamx-market/dreamx-contracts/README.md

 * generate a single-use mnemonic seed with ganache-cli, in the truffle project, replace PROD_MNEMONIC in /.env with it, fund the first address, make sure it has been funded sufficiently using MyEtherWallet, deploy with `truffle migrate --reset`, change the admin addresses, remove the remaining funds from the single-use address
 * update ENV['CONTRACT_ADDRESS'] in `config/application.rb`, ssh into the server and open `~/dreamx-api/.rbenv-vars`, if CONTRACT_ADDRESS has been set, update that as well

+# Running the test suite

+* clone this repo
+* create a .env file using .env.sample
+* truffle test